 In 1866 Irish Immigrants, John and Mary Tuohy, arrived from Boston and settled on the western shores of Eagle Springs Lake to start a farm.
 The barnyard fence from the farm still exists today around the maintenance barn of the course.

 In 1893 John sold his portion of the land to his son, William.
-William decided that the area would be an ideal vacation spot and established a resort including a grand hotel, 12 cottages and 18-hole golf course.
-The resort served as an exclusive vacation destination for guests from Chicago, Milwaukee and Waukesha.
+William decided that the area would be an ideal vacation spot, and established a resort including a grand hotel, 12 cottages and an 18-hole golf course.
+He hired A.G.
+Spaulding, a former pitcher and manager of the Chicago Cubs, to design the first two holes and he let nature dictate the rest of the 18-holes.
+The resort served as an exclusive destination for guests from Chicago, Milwaukee and Waukesha.
 Horse drawn buggies met vacationers at the train stations in Eagle and Mukwonago.
-Hotel rates at the turn of the century were $2.00 per day and $8.00-$12.00 per week.
-Golf was 25 cents for 18-holes.
+Hotel rates at this time were $2.00 per day and golf was 25 cents for 18-holes.